7 Ways Procurement Professionals Can Impact an Organization

 Meeting the demands of multiple stakeholders

 To bail out failing businesses during the pandemic, governments around the globe have printed and distributed approximately $15 trillion.
-As the Harvard Business Review
+As the Harvard Business Review highlights, this represents a move towards a “stakeholder economy.”
+As a result, organizations are needing to answer to their shareholders and investors.
+Their employees, suppliers, and distributors are also looking to stay informed.

 Establishing trust throughout the supply chain

+Good supplier relationship management (SRM) enables a more seamless negotiation process, better contractual terms, and a better quality of service.
 The most effective procurement teams have established preferred supplier programs.
 These types of programs allow professionals to invest time in supplier relationships that matter the most.

 Driving cost reductions

 Cost reduction is the competency most commonly associated with procurement.
 Today, driving down cost is no longer the sole, or even the most important, focus for a procurement professional.
-It can, however, have an immediate impact on the organization’s bottom line.
+It can, however, have an immediate impact on the company's bottom line.

 Driving efficiency

-chain efficiency.
-Buyers within the organization will spend less time acquiring what they need, while goods and services are more likely to be delivered on time and in good condition.
-In addition, formalizing procurement across the business makes it easier to
+Optimizing procurement processes has an enormous impact on supply chain efficiency.
+Buyers will spend less time procuring what they need.
+At the same time, goods and services will likely to be delivered on time and in good condition.
+In addition, formalizing procurement across the business makes it easier to identify any gaps or failings within the supply chain.

 Driving innovation